jeremygray/pyfilesec/docs/source/index.rst

 pyFileSec provides a class ``SecFile`` that is intended to make it easier to protect computer files from casual inspection or accidental disclosure.
 By design, privacy assurance, ease-of-use, and a stable, cross-platform API are important security goals.
 Integrity assurance is useful but not a top priority.
 The speed of code execution is relatively unimportant.
 Truly sensitive information should be protected through multiple means, including procedural, physical, and legal methods.

 pyFileSec is less about encryption (which it does handily, as do many excellent packages), and more about managing the immediate security issues that arise when working with files.
-Anyone doing system administration tasks in a research lab might find it useful, possibly including edvanced users and developers of software presentation programs for human subjects research.
+Anyone doing system administration in a research lab might find it useful (including advanced users, not just IT staff), as might developers of software presentation programs for human subjects research.
 Anyone needing file management with compatible security goals could potentially benefit.